jquery/learn.jquery.com/page/javascript-101/loops.md

 ```
 var i = -1;
 while ( ++i < 100 ) {
-	// This block will be executed 100 times
+	// This block will be executed 100 times.
 	console.log( "Currently at " + i );
 }
 ```